MetalSnow/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-Scissors UI Version

-This is a simple implementation of the classic Rock, Paper, Scissors game in JavaScript.
-The game is played in the console and includes a best-of-five rounds format.
+This project is a revamped implementation of the classic Rock, Paper, Scissors game, now with a user interface using JavaScript.
+The game provides an interactive experience with improved visuals and gameplay.

-## How to Play
+**How to Play:**

-1. Open the console in your browser.
+1. Open the HTML file or live server in your browser.
-2. Enter your choice when prompted (Rock, Paper, or Scissors).
+2. Use buttons to choose (Rock, Paper, or Scissors).

-## Scoring
+3. Enjoy the enhanced UI experience.

-- Each round result is displayed in the console, indicating whether the player won, lost, or if it's a tie.
+**Scoring:**

-- The scores are updated after each round.
+- See real-time results on the UI.
-- The game ends when either the player or the computer reaches a score of 3 or after the fifth round.
+- Game ends at 3 points or after the fifth round.

-## Victory Conditions
+**Victory Conditions:**

-- If the player reaches a score of 3 before the computer, the player wins.
+- Reach 3 points first to win.
-- If the computer reaches a score of 3 before the player, the player loses.
+- Computer wins at 3 points.
-- If both the player and computer have the same score after five rounds, the game declares there's no winner.
+- A tie after five rounds is declared.

-Enjoy playing Rock, Paper, Scissors! 🪨📄✂️
+Enjoy the upgraded Rock, Paper, Scissors UI Version! 🪨📄✂️